SchulzLab/TripLexicon/docs/docs/source/examples.rst

 .. image:: ../transcript_search.png
   :alt: Query by transcript ENST00000556407

 After clicking :kbd:`Search`, the query will begin to run.
 Upon completion, the results table for predicted triplexes between *ENST00000556407* and GRCh38 promoters/REMs will be rendered.
 Again, a summary statement at the top of the results table will summarise how many predicted triplexes there are for the supplied transcript.
-In the case of *ENST00000556407*, for the current version of TripLexicon, this should read "ENST00000556407 is predicted to be involved in the formation of 6 triplexes".
+In the case of *ENST00000556407*, for the current version of TripLexicon, this should read "ENST00000556407 is predicted to be involved in the formation of 6 triplexes.".
 The sorting, column visibility and export options are identical to those described above in the example for **Summary query by RNA gene symbol**.

 .. image:: ../transcript_result.png
   :alt: Query result by transcript ENST00000556407

 Querying by predicted target gene
 =================================
-This use case reflects a scenario where the user has a gene of interest (e.g. a differentally expressed gene from RNA-sequencing), and is interested in knowing whether the gene might be be subject to regulation via triplex formation by a lncRNA.
+This use case reflects a scenario where the user has a gene of interest (e.g. a differentally expressed gene from RNA-sequencing), and is interested in knowing whether the gene might be subject to regulation via triplex formation by a lncRNA.
 Here, the user would navigate to the :kbd:`Target query` tab of TripLexicon.

 .. image:: ../Target_query.png
   :alt: Target Query

 There the user can supply their target gene symbol of interest to the search field e.g. "*GAPDH*".
 Upon clicking :kbd:`Search`, the query will begin to run.
-As the database of target elements is large, this query can take some time to run.

 .. image:: ../target_search.png
   :alt: Target Search

 Upon completion, the results table for statistically significant triplexes predicted to form between human lncRNAs and promoters/REMs associated with *GAPDH* will render.
-A statement at the top of the results table will summarise the total number of triplexes predicted to form at gene regulatory elements of *GAPDH*, and for the current version of TripLexicon this should read "Gene GAPDH is predicted to be targeted by different RNAs to form 16 triplexes.".
+A statement at the top of the results table will summarise the total number of triplexes predicted to form at gene regulatory elements of *GAPDH*, and for the current version of TripLexicon this should read "Human gene GAPDH is predicted to be targeted by different RNAs to form 16 triplexes.".
 The sorting, column visibility and export options are identical to those described above in the example for **Summary query by RNA gene symbol**.
 The transcript and RNA gene links render the transcript and gene detail pages, respectively, as described for **Querying by RNA gene symbol**.

 .. image:: ../target_result.png
   :alt: Target Result